gergelyk/pforum/README.md

 Additionally you may wont to use uwsgi.
 This is optional though.

 Starting
 ========

+Reset database by invoking ./commands/resetdb

 To start the server simply run ./commands/start script.
 This is preferred method for development.
 If you want to use uwsgi, feel free to use ./commands/uwsgi_* scripts.
 Please also edit relevant script if you would like to change port.

+Log in as 'admin', without password.

 Usage
 =====